artur-ciocanu/launch.en/help/extension-reference/web/adobe-target-extension/adobe-target-v2-release-notes.md

 ### Adobe Target v2 Extension 0.14.0

-- Added a new action `Load Target with On-Device Decisioning`, which loads and at.js version with On-Device Decisioning capabilities
+- Added a new action `Load Target with On-Device Decisioning`, which loads the latest at.js version with On-Device Decisioning capabilities
 - Updated at.js to 2.5.0.

 ## March 25, 2021